f4exb/sdrangel/plugins/samplesink/filesink/readme.md

 This is the baseband sample rate before interpolation in S/s.

 Use the wheels to adjust the sample rate.
+Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.

 Left click on a digit sets the cursor position at this digit.
 Right click on a digit sets all digits on the right to zero.
 This effectively floors value at the digit position.

 <h3>8: Time counter</h3>